— DUI, DUI and Drugs, DUI for CDL Drivers, DUI for Military Members, Federal DUI, Felony DUI, Repeat DUI, Underage DUI

 2. No Probable Cause

 Even after a valid traffic stop, an officer must have probable cause to arrest someone for DUI.
-This means the officer must have evidence to indicate that the driver was impaired.
-Probable cause can be supported by things like slurred speech, the smell of alcohol, open containers and/or failed field sobriety tests.
+This means there must be clear evidence of impairment, such as slurred speech, the smell of alcohol, open containers, or failed field sobriety tests.
+If an arrest is made without probable cause, any evidence collected afterward can be suppressed in court, potentially leading to reduced or dismissed charges.

 Every DUI case is different, and defending against a conviction requires experience, strategy, and up-to-date legal knowledge.
 At Driving Defense Law, our attorneys combine advanced DUI training with a deep understanding of Virginia law to build the strongest possible defense.
 Call us today at 757-929-0335 or schedule a consultation here and begin planning your defense to save your future.